News Update!!: Kearny, AZ: Wildfire in Kearny, Arizona.

 According to Pinal County Sheriff’s Office Spokesman Tim Gaffney, his office received numerous calls from residents in Kearny, Arizona who reported that a lightning strike sparked the fire around 5:15pm MST on Monday near the San Pedro River.

-The wildfire has burned at least 300 acres.
+The wildfire has burned at least 500 acres with 10 percent contained.